etikona/etikona/README.md

-Here's a personalized README.md for your GitHub profile:

 👋 Hi, I'm Etikona
 Welcome to my GitHub!
 I’m a passionate frontend developer and an aspiring copywriter, continuously striving to grow, create, and contribute to impactful projects.